Early Learning Studies and Professional Development

 Project Coordinator: Mr. John L. Sperduto

-John Sperduto has been a part of the Neumann family for more than 25 years, first as an undergraduate student in the 1990’s, as adjunct faculty member since 2005, and now as an Early Childhood Specialist.
+John Sperduto has been a part of the Neumann family for more than 30 years, first as an undergraduate student in the 1980’s, as adjunct faculty member since 2005, and now as an Early Childhood Specialist and Rising STARS program coordinator.
 His experience as an educator includes teaching in public and parochial schools and more than 15 years as owner and administrator of two early childhood development centers.
-He has been a PA Certified Professional Development instructor for more than 10 years and has taught hundreds of professional development workshops and in-service trainings to professional early childhood staff all over the Delaware Valley.
+He has been a PA Certified Professional Development instructor for more than 15 years and has taught hundreds of professional development workshops and in-service trainings to professional early childhood staff all over the Delaware Valley.
 He has also provided dozens of Child Development Associate classes to hundreds of CDA candidates.

 Mr. Sperduto is the co-founder of the Child Care Professional Network, a PA 501c3 nonprofit organization established in 1999.
 CCPN has grown to more than one thousand members strong.
 CCPN and its membership work hard to promote the importance of Early Childhood Education.
 He also works as a consultant and mentor to PA licensed early childhood programs.